The best cheap tablets 2023: top budget devices

 Reasons to avoid

-The Samsung Galaxy Tab A8 is the South Korean firm's answer to Apple's best cheap tablet, which you've seen above.
-If you're looking for an Android-powered iPad rival on a budget, this is the slate you should consider.
+The Galaxy Tab A8 is Samsung's answer to Apple's best cheap tablet, which you've seen above.
+If you're looking for an Android-powered iPad rival on a budget, this (or indeed the new Tab A9) is the slate you should consider.
 With Google's Android operating system providing plenty of flexibility, coupled with a large HD display, the 10.5-inch Tab A8 is great for movies and web browsing.

-It also benefits from long battery life in our experience, so you can indulge in a movie marathon; just be aware that it can take some time to charge.
+We found that this tablet also benefits from a long battery life, so you can indulge in a movie marathon; just be aware that it can take some time to charge.
 It’s not the most powerful tablet around, and overall we’d give Apple’s cheapest iPad the edge.
 But for media and basic app use around the house, this is a strong choice.

 Read our full Samsung Galaxy Tab A8 review